joshuaisaact/Chrome-auto-refresher/README.md

 - Make sure you have selected the correct folder when loading the extension.
 - Verify that you've entered a valid interval (at least 1 second).

-If you encounter further issues, feel free to reach out for assistance.